jkruppa/virDisco/doc/setup_ncbi_databse.md

 ## Step 7.1: SQlite database of gene information

+The final two steps are needed for the visualization.
+First, we build up a SQlite database with the gene information, and then one SQlite database with the species and descriptiion information.

 ```R
 ncbi_aa_fa <- file.path(genbank_ncbi_dir, "gbvrl_multi_aa.fa")
 aa_info_db_file <- file.path(sql_viral_dir, "gbvrl_aa_info.sqlite3")

 ncbi_aa_seq <- readAAStringSet(ncbi_aa_fa)